HathorNetwork/rfcs/projects/hathor-wallet-headless/hsm-integration.md

 - Signing transaction inputs

 ### The HSM Environment
-The full documentation of the HSM and its API can be found on [their docs GitBook](https://docs.dinamonetworks.com/).
+The full documentation of the HSM and its API can be found on the [Dinamo HSM docs GitBook](https://docs.dinamonetworks.com/).
 In short, the architecture of this device from our client standpoint consists of:
 - A web server that provides the API endpoints
-- Each connection **session** is authenticated using a username and password
+- Each connection to this server consists a **session**, and is authenticated using a username and password
 - Each username has access to a **partition** containing **objects** of secure data within the HSM
   - Any user has full permissions within its own partition
   - A user can grant other users granular access to its own partition
 - Objects consist of:
   - A key **name** consisting of 32 alphanumeric characters or "`_`"
-  - A secured content
+  - The secure content
   - An **exportable** tag, indicating if this value can be retrieved to outside the HSM environment
   - A **temporary** tag, indicating if this object will only exist on volatile memory and will be destroyed as soon as the session ends.